 What is stacked uninsured motorist coverage?

 “Stacked” coverage increases the limits on your uninsured motorist bodily injury coverage if you have multiple cars.
 Your UM limits typically cannot be higher than those on your liability coverage, but if you have two cars and stack your limits, your coverage is effectively doubled.
-It is a cheaper way to get more protection against uninsured motorists without having to buy higher liability limits for yourself.
+It is cheaper to get more protection against uninsured motorists without buying higher liability limits for yourself.
 Stacking will increase your premium, but not by as much as higher liability limits would.
 Not all states allow stacked coverage.

-To underscore the importance of having uninsured motorist coverage, consider that about one in eight drivers on the road in 2019 was uninsured, according to the latest data from the Insurance Research Council (IRC).
-The national uninsured motorist rate is 12.6%, but ranges dramatically by state.
+To underscore the importance of uninsured motorist coverage, consider that about one in eight drivers on the road in 2019 was uninsured, according to the latest insurance Research Council (IRC) data.
+The national uninsured motorist rate is 12.6%, but varies dramatically by state.

 New Jersey had the lowest uninsured motorist rate (3.1%) and Mississippi had the highest (29.4%).